pavelmc/Si5351mcu/README.md

 * Power control on each output independently (See _Si.setPower(clk, level)_ on the lib header)
 * Initial power defaults to the lowest level (2mA) for all outputs.
 * You don't need to include and configure the Wire (I2C) library, this lib do that for you already.
+* I2C writes are handled in busrt mode, just init the I2C once per frequency change and dump the registers content and close; saving the init for each byte sent as normal.
 * Frequency limits are not hard coded on the lib, so you can stress your hardware to it's particular limit (_You can move usually from ~3kHz to ~225 MHz, far away from the 8kHz to 160 MHz limits from the datasheet_)
 * You has a way to verify the status of a particular clock (_Enabled/Disabled by the Si.clkOn[clk] var_)
 * From v0.5 and beyond we saved more than 1 kbyte of your precious firmware space due to the use of all integer math now (Worst induced error is below +/- 1 Hz)
 * Overclock, yes, you can move the limits upward up to ~250MHz (see the "OVERCLOCK" section below)
 * Improved the click noise algorithm to get even more click noise reduction (see Click noise free section below)
-* Fast frequency changes as part of the improved click noise algorithm (see Click noise free section below)
+* Fast frequency changes as part of the improved click noise algorithm (see Click noise free section below) & I2C writes in burst mode.

 ## How to use the lib ##